-6.3 Description of policies with respect to Wrong-Way risk exposures (Article 439(c) of the Regulation)
+6.3 Description of policies with respect to Wrong-Way risk exposures

 For repo transactions, Nova KBM has determined the minimum eligible credit quality of assets accepted as collateral.

 If the exposure to a counterparty is increased as a result of unfavourable market movements, Nova KBM requests the counterparty to provide additional collateral.
 A failure on the side of the counterparty to meet such a request may result in Nova KBM closing the position.
 Counterparty credit risk is monitored daily on the basis of available market prices or prices calculated according to an internal methodology, the input data of which are the prevailing market prices.